rohan472000/Java-DSA-InterviewPrep/Queue/README.md

 This section contains a lot of important algorithms that help us to use sorting algorithms in various scenarios.

+## Types Of Queues
+* Input Restricted Queue (this is a Simple Queue)
+* Output Restricted Queue (this is also a Simple Queue)
+* Circular Queue
+* Double Ended Queue (Deque)
+* Priority Queue
+  - Ascending Priority Queue
+  - Descending Priority Queue

 ## Reference
 * <https://www.javatpoint.com/java-queue>
 * <https://en.wikipedia.org/wiki/Queue>